Elvira's Movie Macabre

 Elvira's Movie Macabre (titled on-screen as Movie Macabre with Elvira, Mistress of the Dark in its original run), or simply Movie Macabre, is an American hosted horror movie television program that originally aired locally from 1981 to 1986.
 The show features B movies, particularly those in the horror and science fiction genres, and is hosted by Elvira, a character with a black dress and heaven bump hairstyle, played by Cassandra Peterson.
 Elvira occasionally interrupts the films with comments and jokes, and in some episodes receives phone calls from a character called "the Breather" (John Paragon).

 The popularity of the show led to a feature film, Elvira: Mistress of the Dark, which was released in 1988.
 The character returned in the 2001 film Elvira's Haunted Hills.
 The show was revived in 2010 as Elvira's Movie Macabre, in which Elvira hosted public domain films.
 This revival aired on This TV until 2011.
 Elvira returned as a horror hostess in 2014 with 13 Nights of Elvira, a 13-episode series produced by Hulu.
 In 2021, she recreated her show for a one-night movie marathon on the streaming service Shudder to celebrate the show's 40th anniversary.
 The special was called Elvira's 40th Anniversary, Very Scary, Very Special Special.

 History

-In the late spring of 1981, six years after the death of Larry Vincent (who starred as Sinister Seymour, the host of a local Los Angeles weekend horror show called Fright Night), show producers began the task of bringing the show back.
-Deciding to use a female host, producers asked 1950s horror hostess Maila Nurmi to revive The Vampira Show.
-Nurmi worked on the project, helping recreate the sets as they were and the long misty corridor, created scripts in the flavor of those of her 1950s show, and even agreed to her creative intellectual property being used.
-However, she knew 30 years had passed since she first started playing the character of Vampira and felt she was too old to still play the character herself.
-Nurmi only agreed to go forward if she could find and tutor the right actress herself.
-Nurmi had final approval to cast and personally train her as part of their contract agreement, but she had difficulty finding the right actress to be the new Vampira.
-Producers were getting impatient, and the station sent out a casting call behind Nurmi's back, effectively breaking their own agreement.
-Peterson auditioned against other horror hostess hopefuls and won the role.
-She and her best friend, Robert Redding, came up with the sexy punk/Vampira variant of the original Vampira dress.